Stonehenge: Stonehenge 3 II (2600 BC to 2400 BC)

 The inward-facing surfaces of the stones are smoother and more finely worked than the outer surfaces.
 The average thickness of the stones is 1.1 m and the average distance between them is 1 m.
 A total of 75 stones would have been needed to complete the circle (60 stones) and the trilithon horseshoe (15 stones).
 It was thought the ring might have been left incomplete, but an exceptionally dry summer in 2013 revealed patches of parched grass which may correspond to the location of missing sarsens.
 The lintel stones are each around 3.2 m long, 1 m wide and 0.8 m thick.
 The tops of the lintels are 4.9 m above the ground.

 Within this circle stood five trilithons of dressed sarsen stone arranged in a horseshoe shape 13.7 m across, with its open end facing northeast.
 These huge stones, ten uprights and five lintels, weigh up to 50 tons each.
 They were linked using complex jointing.
 They are arranged symmetrically.
 The smallest pair of trilithons were around 6 m tall, the next pair a little higher, and the largest, single trilithon in the south-west corner would have been 7.3 m tall.
-Only one upright from the Great Trilithon still stands, of which 6.7 m is visible and a further 2.4 m is below ground.
-The images of a 'dagger' and 14 'axeheads' have been carved on one of the sarsens, known as stone 53; further carvings of axeheads have been seen on the outer faces of stones 3, 4, and 5.
+Only one upright from the Great Trilithon still stands, of which 6.7 m is visible, and a further 2.4 m is below ground.
+The images of a 'dagger' and 14 'axeheads' have been carved on stone 53, one of the sarsens; further axehead carvings have been seen on the outer faces of stones 3, 4, and 5.
 The carvings are difficult to date but are morphologically similar to late Bronze Age weapons.
-Early 21st century laser scanning of the carvings supports this interpretation.
-The pair of trilithons in the north east are smallest, measuring around 6 m in height; the largest, which is in the south-west of the horseshoe, is almost 7.5 m tall.
+Early 21st-century laser scanning of the carvings supports this interpretation.
+The pair of trilithons in the north-east is the smallest, measuring around 6 m in height; the largest, which is in the south-west of the horseshoe, is almost 7.5 m tall.